ITEA is the Eureka Cluster on software innovation

 C³PO Impact story

-Smart cities · 23 November 2020
+Smart Cities · 23 November 2020

 Before the age of social networks, city planners would first hire architects and contractors for new urban developments and improvements and, once the plans had been finalised and a 3D scale model produced, they would consult their voters.
 Today, the ITEA C³PO project has found ways for city planners and designers to consult citizens throughout the urban transformation process and thereby give citizens a better say in urban developments.
 The aim of the project was to set up a common digital platform that connects all the tools for collaborative urban development.